-In this podcast, David Sachs, Principal at Sachs Gerace Broome, answers questions in relation to common property in Strata.
+In this podcast, David Sachs, Principal at Sachs Gerace Lawyers, answers questions in relation to common property in Strata.

 Dan: David, what is common property?